We set the record straight by answering your top pay-related questions

 How are locum rates determined in Australia?

-Healthcare providers have a huge obligation to continue providing a service compared to many other organisations.
-And this inevitably means making sure pay rates are high enough to attract Doctors to cover short term gaps.
+Healthcare providers have a huge obligation to continue providing a service compared to many other organisations and this inevitably means they need to ensure the pay rates are high enough to attract Doctors to cover short-term gaps.

 In the past, locum rates fluctuated for a number of reasons and it’s not surprising strategies have been put in place by health services to manage this fluctuation and reduce costs.